-Bachauer Gold Medalist Lukas Geniušas and Cliburn Silver Medalist Anna Geniushene—an electrifying husband-and-wife duo—perform a bold two-piano program featuring works by Rachmaninoff’s Symphonic Dances, Adams’ Hallelujah Junction, and Copland’s El Salón México.
+Bachauer Gold Medalist Lukas Geniušas and Cliburn Silver Medalist Anna Geniushene—an electrifying husband-and-wife duo—perform a bold two-piano program featuring Rachmaninoff’s Symphonic Dances, Adams’ Hallelujah Junction, and Copland’s El Salón México.

 SERGEI RACHMANINOFF